 Spring potential energy equation

 Our elastic potential energy calculator uses the following formula:

-kis the spring constant.
+- is the spring constant.
 It is a proportionality constant that describes the relationship between the strain (deformation) in the spring and the force that causes it.
-Its value is always real and positive.
-The units are Newtons per meter.
+However, in the case of rotational forces, the rotational stiffness is of interest - you can find more details about it in the rotational stiffness calculator.
+The value of the spring constant is always real and positive.
+The units are Newtons per meter;

-xis the deformation (stretch or compression) of the spring, expressed in meters.
+- is the deformation (stretch or compression) of the spring, expressed in meters; and

 Try the Hooke's law calculator if you want to calculate the force in the spring as well.